 – will the Honourable Society of Edinburgh Golfers vote in favour of admitting women members in their ballot re-run in the New Year?

-(Jan 26-28): Lee-Anne Pace goes for her third straight win in her national open championship at San Lameer.
+– South African Lee-Anne Pace recorded her third straight win in her national Open Championship.